BayHyn/astrbot_plugin_SendBlessings/README_en.md

 -   `/blessings reload`: Re-fetches and reloads the current year's holiday data from the network.
 -   `/blessings check`: Checks if today is the first day of a holiday and returns the result.
 -   `/blessings manual [holiday_name]`: Manually triggers the blessing generation and sending process once.
 If `holiday_name` is provided, it uses that name; otherwise, it uses the day's holiday name.
 This command sends the blessing to the **current session** and is mainly used for testing.
--   `/blessings test`: Sends a test message to all targets listed in the `user_limits` and `group_limits` configuration, used to verify if the configuration is correct.
+-   `/blessings test`: Send holiday greetings to all groups/users for testing purposes.

 ## 🛠️ Technical Implementation